microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAuditDirectoryLog.md

 ---
-title: Get-EntraAuditDirectoryLogs
+title: Get-EntraAuditDirectoryLog
-description: This article provides details on the Get-EntraAuditDirectoryLogs command.
+description: This article provides details on the Get-EntraAuditDirectoryLog command.

 ms.topic: reference